-10.28.3 Wildlife Protection
+11.28.3 Wildlife Protection

-The following mitigative measure will be implemented for the protection of wildlife at the Site:
+The following mitigative measure shall be implemented for the protection of wildlife at the Site:

-a) Construction activities will be scheduled considering any sensitive areas of fish and wildlife habitat and critical periods in fish and wildlife cycles, and considering additional mitigation measures that may be required.
-Annual timing of migration, spawning and calving in the vicinity of the Site will be considered at all times;

-- b) Personal pets will not be brought to the construction site; - Buffer zones will be implemented to protect wildlife at the site.
+- a) Construction activities shall be scheduled considering any sensitive areas of fish and wildlife habitat and critical periods in fish and wildlife cycles, and considering additional mitigation measures that may be required.
+Annual timing of migration, spawning and calving in the vicinity of the Site shall be considered at all times; - b) Personal pets shall not be brought to the construction site; - c) Buffer zones shall be implemented to protect wildlife at the site.
 Refer to Section, "Helicopter Traffic" for the buffer zones for helicopter traffic at the site; - d) Fishing and hunting are prohibited at or near the Project area.
-All project participants will be prohibited from fishing and hunting at or near the construction site while working on the Project; - e) Mitigation measures provided in various sections (refer to Sections "Erosion Prevention and Sediment Control", "Storage, Handling and Disposal of Fuel and Other Hazardous Material", "Buffer Zones", etc.) will be consulted while working close to water to ensure that appropriate measures are understood and implemented to protect freshwater fish and fish habitat; - f) Under no circumstances are wildlife to be fed and all measures will be taken to avoid inadvertent feeding; - g) Wildlife will not be chased, caught, diverted, followed or otherwise harassed by project participants; - h) All wildlife sightings and nuisance wildlife will be reported to the OSEM; - The forestry branch will be contacted and updated with regards to nuisance wildlife and wildlife encounters; - j) Equipment and vehicles will yield the right-of-way to wildlife and adhere to construction site speed limits; - k) Environmental awareness training, with regular briefings, will be implemented for all Personnel by the Contractor; - All persons on Site will be made aware of the potential for encounters with black bears and instructed to report all sightings to the OSEM; - m) Black bear deterrent measures such as bear bangers and bear spray may be used, and translocation of bears will be undertaken before any lethal means are considered.
-A research permit for relocation of bears may be required from the Wildlife Division, Department of Environment and Conservation, Government of Newfoundland and Labrador; - n) Fire arms will not be permitted on site, with exception of approved bear monitors; - o) Black bear protection permits will be obtained for each black bear monitor.
-Permits will be signed by the individual that the permit is issued to; - p) An Avifauna Management Plan will be implemented.
-The Plan includes: - i) Surveying for migratory bird nests prior to cutting during the nesting season; - ii) Surveying for sensitive habitat that typically supports nest; - iii) Information regarding avoiding identified nests until fledged; - iv) Information regarding cutting in sensitive habitats during nesting season; and
+All project participants shall be prohibited from fishing and hunting at or near the construction site while working on the Project; - e) Mitigation measures provided in various sections (refer to Sections "Erosion Prevention and Sediment Control", "Storage, Handling and Disposal of Fuel and Other Hazardous Material", "Buffer Zones", etc.) shall be consulted while working close to water to ensure that appropriate measures are understood and implemented to protect freshwater fish and fish habitat; - f) Under no circumstances are wildlife to be fed and all measures shall be taken to avoid inadvertent feeding; - g) Wildlife shall not be chased, caught, diverted, followed or otherwise harassed by project participants; - h) All wildlife sightings and nuisance wildlife shall be reported to the OSEM; - i) The forestry branch shall be contacted and updated with regards to nuisance wildlife and wildlife encounters; - j) Equipment and vehicles shall yield the right-of-way to wildlife and adhere to construction site speed limits; - Environmental awareness training, with regular briefings, shall be implemented for all Personnel by the Contractor; - All persons on Site shall be made aware of the potential for encounters with black bears and instructed to report all sightings to the OSEM; - m) Black bear deterrent measures such as bear bangers and bear spray may be used, and translocation of bears shall be undertaken before any lethal means are considered.
+A research permit for relocation of bears may be required from the Wildlife Division, Department of Environment and Conservation, Government of Newfoundland and Labrador; - n) Fire arms shall not be permitted on site, with exception of approved bear monitors; - Black bear protection permits shall be obtained for each black bear monitor.
+Permits shall be signed by the individual that the permit is issued to; - p) An Avifauna Management Plan shall be implemented.
+The Plan includes: